fedi-e2ee/public-key-directory-specification/Specification.md

     Its contents may vary from action to action.
     */
   },
-  /* A signature calculated over "@context", "action", "recent-merkle-root", and "message": */ "signature": ""
+  /* A signature calculated over "!pkd-context", "action", "recent-merkle-root", and "message": */ "signature": ""
 }
 ```

 Note that `key-id` and `symmetric-keys` are deliberately excluded from being committed to Sigsum.

-The `@context` header (which is signed by the end user) is included for domain separation against other uses of the
+The `!pkd-context` header (which is signed by the end user) is included for domain separation against other uses of the
 user's secret key.

 #### Witness Co-Signing